Freiling87/CCU/CCU/Scratchpad.md

 - First attempt
 Always dismiss hires at end of level, even if Homesickness Killer is active ExitPoint.EmployeesExit prefix
+##		T	No Violence
+New
+Just disable use of weapons & violent abilities, for town levels

 #	C	Player Utilities
 ##		C	Mutators to omit Vanilla content when custom is available